SCCapstone/World-Watchlist/README.md

 # World-Watchlist

-Our goal is to create a news-watchlist app that will allow users to denote keywords or topics and to receive live notifications when an article is published matching their keyword or topic.
+Our goal is to create a social news watchlist app that will allow users socialize and denote keywords or topics and to receive live notifications when an article is published matching their keyword or topic.
 Check out our [wiki](https://github.com/SCCapstone/World-Watchlist/wiki/Project-Description) for a more in-depth description.

 #### External Requirements/ Technologies